Best E-Commerce Website Builders for Small Businesses

 Squarespace is best for small businesses on a budget

-Squarespace is hands down the best e-commerce website builder for online store owners looking to save on their monthly website costs.
+Squarespace is hands down the best e-commerce website builder for online store owners looking for high-end site design.

 Even though Squarespace is primarily marketed toward blog owners and brick-and-mortar stores, we were pleasantly surprised to see that Squarespace had the e-commerce website templates and support features to keep up with the big players in the e-commerce space (BigCommerce and Shopify).